mautic/user-documentation/docs/contacts/import_contacts.rst

 * **Manual** - The user selected to import in the browser ``manually``.
 It's similar to In Progress.

-* **Delayed** - The background job wanted to start the import, but the import process could not.
+* **Delayed** - The background job wanted to start the import, but the import process couldn't.
 So it's delayed for later.
 The reason when this could happen is when it hits the parallel import limit.
 The import starts ASAP.

 Import job detail
 =================